JohannaTrost/seqsharp/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f, --format          format newick trees such that they can be passed to the Seq-Gen simulator -s seq-gen path hogenom fasta path, --simulator seq-gen path hogenom fasta path
+  -h, --help            show this help message and exit -f, --format          format newick trees such that they can be passed to the simulator.
+Per default files are formatted for the Seq-Gen simulator.
+Use --ocaml to format for the ocaml-simulator
+  --ocaml               Indicate reformatting for simulations with the ocaml-simulator -s simulator path hogenom fasta path, --simulator simulator path hogenom fasta path
                         simulate sequences from newick trees.
-Requires </path/to/> Seq-Gen directory.
+Requires </path/to/> seq-gen or ocaml-sim executable.
   -r, --removegaps      remove column(s) with gap(s) from input fasta file or directory and save alignment(s) without gaps in given output file or directory

 arguments for simulation: